modio/modio-docs/public/en-us/features/embed-hub/settings.md

 # Settings

-The following settings can be changed anytime, to control how your embed hub functions, from number of mods shown, to which social and community features like comments are activated.
+The following settings can be changed anytime, to control how your Embed Hub functions, from number of mods shown, to which social and community features like comments are activated.

 ## Visible when game is hidden